tanfwong/dsp_notes/_sources/ch7/rateconv.md

   ```
   In practice, we have to approximate the ideal filter with a lowpass
   FIR or IIR filter with cutoff at $\frac{\pi}{\max(U,D)}$.
 Note that
   this filter operates at the interpolated rate.
+The filter design
+  techniques discussed in {numref}`sec:fildesign` can be employed to
+  design this pratical antialiasing-interpolation filter.